Mikethebot44/RAG-MCP/README.md

-# Scout MCP Server
+# RAG MCP Server (OSS)

-Scout MCP is an open-source Model Context Protocol (MCP) server that connects coding agents to your Scout project for Retrieval Augmented Generation (RAG).
-It handles source ingestion, chunking, embeddings, and vector search by delegating storage and compute to the Scout API.
+RAG MCP is an open-source Model Context Protocol (MCP) server that connects coding agents to your own Retrieval Augmented Generation (RAG) stack.
+It performs source ingestion, chunking, embedding, and vector search using OpenAI embeddings and Pinecone as the vector database.
+No SaaS coupling; bring your own keys.

 ## Features

-- **Scout-Native Vector Search**: All indexing and search operations run through the Scout API using your project credentials
+- **OpenAI + Pinecone**: Embeddings via OpenAI; storage and retrieval via Pinecone
-- **Universal Source Indexing**: Index GitHub repositories and documentation websites with a single command
+- **Universal Source Indexing**: Index GitHub repos, documentation websites, and local folders/files
 - **Smart Content Processing**: Language-aware chunking with configurable sizes, overlaps, and batching
 - **MCP Integration**: Works out of the box with Claude Desktop, Cursor, and any other MCP-compatible client
 - **CLI Utilities**: Guided setup, environment validation, and server management commands